State obligation regarding the impact of the business sector on children’s rights

 - Elaborating on how the four guiding principles of the CRC are relevant in this context; and

 - Proposing practical guidance on the measures of implementation States parties should have in place to respect, protect and fullfil child rights with regards to business - these include legislation, regulation and policy but also administrative measures as well as awareness-raising and collaboration.

 Following several exchanges with the Committee, it was decided that UNICEF would support the research on the topic of the state obligations to prevent and remedy violations of children’s rights by business.
-An additional piece of research considers effective remedy for corporate violations of children’s rights.
+An additional piece of research considered effective remedies for corporate violations of children’s rights.

 The first expert meeting to explore the scope of the future General Comment took place in Geneva on 16 September 2011.
 At this occasion, UNICEF presented a summary of the above research on state responsibility.
-The Committee was positively impressed by this presentation and requested further support from UNICEF which has taken the form of a document scoping the General Comment to delivered in December 2011.
+The Committee was positively impressed by this presentation and requested further support from UNICEF which has taken the form of a document scoping the General Comment delivered in December 2011.

-An outline of the central issues to be addressed in the General Comment was then developed for on-line and in-person consultation.
+An outline of the central issues to be addressed in the General Comment was then developed for on-line and in-person consultations.
 A total of 26 online submissions have been received from a diverse range of organisations including IBFAN, ILO, Amnesty International, the Institute of Employers and ECPAT International.